mustafahalil/strict-json-manifesto/README.md

 ### Probably Not For

 - Projects needing maximum flexibility in JSON format
-- Systems deserializing arbitrary untrusted JSON without schema
+- Systems deserializing arbitrary untrusted JSON without schema validation
-- Teams comfortable with 47-annotation solutions
 - Existing large projects with thousands of dependencies
 - Applications where backwards compatibility with bad formats is critical